Treeki/CMap/README.markdown

 ## Other Editing Features:

-- Tools: Selection, flood fill, rectangle/diamond, ...
+- Tools: Selection, rectangle/diamond, ...
 - Copy/paste
 - "Clips" feature, similar to Dreamer Reloaded

 ## Minor (Short term) Things:

+- Refactor the tool classes so that the logic for a tool that holds a specific object and can place/pick it is all in one place, and not duplicated between Brush, Line and Fill
 - Unobtrusive way to show errors: failed patch loads (non-existent dir etc), invalid object IDs that could cause issues when the dream is uploaded, ...